SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

-Verify that the project is running by running in the command-line
+Run the following command to verify that the project is running:

 ```sh
 gulp serve